Cleaning and hygiene

 - use soapy water

-- rub hands together for 15-20 seconds, cleaning all surfaces of the hand
+- rub hands together for at least 20 seconds, cleaning all surfaces of the hand

 - rinse hands well